America's political fate in the balance as key vote counts go on - KESQ

 But both candidates still have a path to victory.
 Biden will win Wisconsin, CNN projects, and could capture the presidency if his narrow leads in Nevada, Arizona and Michigan hold.
 Trump was hoping to cling onto the former Democratic “blue wall states” in the Midwest and also Pennsylvania that he won four years ago.

-In Wisconsin, the Trump campaign said Wednesday afternoon that it will demand a recount and the campaign is also threatening to mount a legal challenge in Michigan.
+In Wisconsin, the Trump campaign said Wednesday afternoon that it will demand a recount and the campaign plans to mount a legal challenge in Michigan.

 “The President is well within the threshold to request a recount (in Wisconsin) and we will immediately do so,” Trump campaign manager Bill Stepien said in a statement.